-Unfortunately, most cases of glaucoma do not occur with easily discernible symptoms that warn of irreversible damage to the optic nerve.
+Unfortunately, most cases of glaucoma do not occur with easily noticeable symptoms that warn of irreversible damage to the optic nerve.

 However, the presence of the following warning signs indicates that you need a thorough examination by an ophthalmologist:

-- Unusual problems to focus the sight inside dark rooms
+- Unusual problems with focusing the sight inside dark rooms

 - Difficulty focusing on near or distant objects

-- Blinking or flickering due to unusual sensitivity to light or glare
+- Blinking or flickering due to exceptional sensitivity to light or glare

 - Change of iris color